Commands

 will create a file called game.tap.
 By default, the origin address (the address of the first byte of code or data), the start address (the first byte of code to run) and the stack pointer are set to 65536 minus the length of game.bin.
 These values can be changed by passing options to bin2tap.py.
 Run it with no arguments to see the list of available options:

-Convert a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a TAP
+Convert a binary (raw memory) file or a SNA, SZX or Z80 snapshot into a PZX or

-file.
-FILE may be a regular file, or '-' to read a binary file from standard
+TAP file.
+FILE may be a regular file, or '-' to read a binary file from

 Options:

---7ffd N Add 128K RAM banks to the TAP file and write N to port
+--7ffd N Add 128K RAM banks to the tape file and write N to

 (default: 0,1,3,4,6,7).